 BigBlueButton supports real-time sharing of audio, video, slides (with whiteboard controls), chat, and the screen.
 Instructors can engage remote students with polling, emojis, multi-user whiteboard, and breakout rooms.

 Jitsi is a completely free video-conferencing application building platform to make video conferencing more secure, flexible for companies, instructors, teachers, classrooms, and all that want to use video.

 Jitsi is the best application alternative to Zoom.
 It has rich documentation, an easy-to-use dashboard with secure, simple, and scalable video conferences that you use as a standalone app or embed in your web application.

 Jitsi Meet allows for very efficient collaboration.
 Users can stream their desktop or only some windows.
 It also supports shared document editing with Etherpad.

-Apache uses API functions of media servers for remoting and streaming Kurento.
+Apache uses API functions of media servers for streaming Kurento.
 It provides WebRTC audio, video, screen-sharing, backup, security, stability in the Room.
 It also has an advanced file-explorer, multi-whiteboard, and Chat, which come with an integrated calendar.

 Apache OpenMeetings is built on top of Java and released under the Apache-2.0 license.

 4- Kopano Meet